 “They left us a legacy of spinning, smearing, briefing, back-biting, half-truths and cover-ups, patronising, old-fashioned, top-down, wasteful, centralising, inefficient, ineffective, unaccountable politics, 10p tax and 90 days detention, an election bottled and a referendum denied, gold sold at half price and council tax doubled, bad news buried and Mandelson resurrected, pension funds destroyed and foreign prisoners not deported, Gurkhas kept out and extremist preachers allowed in.”

 He tried humour…and just about got it to work with the party faithful.
-Telling an anecdote that involved him and Chancellor Merkel watching England’s ignominious thrashing by Germany in the 2010 South Africa World Cup provoked the quip:
+He told an anecdote that involved him and Chancellor Merkel at England’s ignominious thrashing by Germany in the 2010 South Africa World Cup that provoked the quip:

 “It’s brought a whole new element to Anglo-German diplomatic relations: whatever you do, don’t mention the score.”

 A good line, and yet more mirth courtesy of John Cleese in Fawlty Towers.
-Who is the 40 something speech writer?
+Who is the 40 something speech writer for David Cameron?
+Humour in the conference speech doesn’t always work, so it’s always best to test ahead with some speech practice!

 His speech then turned to matters of vision and, in particular, his vision for the Big Society.